 Mother of three and grandmother of three, Susan has studied extensively with herbalists, is an avid gardener, cook, and a voracious reader of historical novels.
 She currently serves on the boards of Front & Centered, Washington Progress Alliance and the Potlatch Fund in Seattle.

-Karina is the Enrollment & Outreach Director at Whidbey Island Waldorf School.
-She was born and raised in Ottawa, among 15-foot high Canadian snowdrifts.
+Karina was born and raised in Ottawa, among 15-foot high Canadian snowdrifts.
 For 20 years of her career, she worked in Hong Kong, first as an award winning documentary maker and then as a Somatic Movement Educator of youth.
-She spent 3 years as Administrator of a Waldorf-inspired preschool, moved with her family to Whidbey in 2014 and now enjoys bringing new families into the school and WIWS community.
+She spent 3 years as Administrator of a Waldorf-inspired preschool, moved with her family to Whidbey in 2014 and worked as Enrollment and Outreach Director at the Whidbey Island Waldorf School for 10 years.
 Karina holds a BA in International Development and MA in Journalism.
-She is a past participant of PYE – Partners for Youth Empowerment, and a graduate of the Heart of Facilitation Training Program.
-She also holds.
+She is a past participant of Partners for Youth Empowerment (PYE), was a Camp Facilitator with two Power of Hope summer camps for youth held here on WI land, and is a graduate of PYE’s Heart of Facilitation Training Program.
 Karina also holds a certificate in Somatic Movement & Expressive Arts.
+Currently, having turned 60, Karina is focused on another passion, writing, and is working on flash, or short form, memoir.

 Casey Dilloway

-Board member Casey Dilloway first encountered the Whidbey Institute in 2012 as part of a students-in-service program with the Bainbridge Graduate Institute (now part of Presidio Graduate School).
-He has been visiting Whidbey for as long as he can remember despite growing up on an entirely different island in Hawaii.
-Casey spends his professional time working for a leading wealth management company in Seattle, where he lives with his partner Shane.
+Board co-chair, Casey Dilloway, first encountered the Whidbey Institute in 2012 as part of a students-in-service program.
+He has been visiting Whidbey Island for as long as he can remember despite growing up on an entirely different island in Hawaii.
+Casey works for a private impact investment firm, is adjunct faculty at Presidio Graduate School, and volunteers on the finance committee for Homestead Community Land Trust.
+Casey lives in Seattle with his partner Shane.

 Jenna Ringelheim